Naps Of The Day - How To Choose Value Selections

 This represents a 25% chance of the contestant winning the event.
 If the predetermined deduction is 20% of the original percentage chance, then 25% minus (25% x 20/100) equals 20%.

-This represents the minimum acceptable odds of 4/1, so the punter should only place a bet on the selection if the best odds available are better than 4/1.
+This represents the minimum acceptable odds of 4/1, so the punter should only place a bet on the selection if the best odds are better than 4/1.

-What Stake Should Be Wagered On Each Selection?
+What Stake Should Be Wagered On Each Selection

 This often results in them making an overall loss in the long run.

-Lack of consistency in the value of bets staked is one of the main reasons why many punters return an overall loss, although with a little self-control, they should be able to at least reduce the level of loss and perhaps even make a profit.
+Lack of consistency in the value of bets staked is one of the main reasons why many punters return an overall loss,

-Many punters that have adopted a structured approach for their betting will place the same amount on each selection, which is a simple and relatively safe staking plan and is the method used by OLBG to determine the winners of their excellent monthly betting competitions.
+This is a simple and relatively safe staking plan and is the method used by OLBG to determine the winners of their excellent monthly betting competitions.

-Another simple staking plan that is often used by punters is to place a predetermined percentage of their betting bank on each selection, which means that the value of their bets will increase after they select a winner, but will decrease after a loser.
-Again, this is a relatively safe method, as the betting bank will never be wiped out during a significant losing run, but unfortunately lower stakes placed on subsequent winning bets make it very difficult for the punter to bring the betting bank back to the level prior to the start of the losing streak.
+Another simple staking plan that punters often use is to place a predetermined percentage of their betting bank on each selection, which means that the value of their bets will increase after they select a winner but decrease after a loser.

-.In my opinion, there is nothing wrong with punters using either of these staking plans, but there are some interesting alternatives that the more adventurous punter may wish to consider, as in theory it makes sense to place larger bets on selections which offer the most value in terms of the odds that can be secured when compared with the chance the selection has of winning the event, as derived by the various methods in the previous section of this blog.
+In theory, it makes sense to place larger bets on selections that offer the most value in terms of the odds that can be secured compared with the chance the selection has of winning the event, as derived by the various methods in the previous section of this blog.

-John Kelly was a telephone engineer, who wrote a paper in 1956 which suggested that someone in his position could place a delay on the telephone line that linked his local betting shop to the outside world, which would enable the engineer to know the result in advance of the betting shop.
+John Kelly was a telephone engineerwho wrote a paper in 1956 which suggested that someone in his position could place a delay on the telephone line that linked his local betting shop to the outside world, which would enable the engineer to know the result in advance of the betting shop.

 He could place a no-lose wager on the winner.